Reducing tree stress and benefits of tree care.

+Reducing tree stress is key to maintaining healthy trees.
 Fertilizer boosts the overall health by aiding the tree in developing a strong root system and encouraging new growth.
 Urban trees face more tree stressors and need more help than trees in forests.
 We can help them by fertilizing.
 Young and mature trees can benefit from regular fertilizer applications.
 Our local certified arborists at Safe Tree are here to help, so the trees on your property can thrive.

 What does Fertilizer do?